Schema File

 typenoRecorded, not enforced at query time (default String).

-Allowed type values: Boolean, Byte, Short, Int, Long, HugeInt, Float, Double, Decimal, String, Date, DateTime.
+Allowed type values: Boolean, Byte, Short, Int, Long, HugeInt, Float, Double, Decimal, String, Date, DateTime, Json.

 attributes are optional and need not be exhaustive: a property you don’t list still resolves to a same-named column at query time (p.sku → column sku).
-Declare the ones you want to rename (column), give a type, or route by USE-free.
+Declare the ones you want to rename (column), give a type, or route queries by.

-Note: For USE-free routing to match a query by property (e.g. WHERE c.email = …), the property must be a declared attribute.
-Route by label / relationship type, or add an explicit USE, when a property is not declared.
-See USE-free routing.
+Note: for routing to match a query by property (e.g. WHERE c.email = …), the property must be a declared attribute.
+Route by label or relationship type, or add an explicit USE, when a property isn’t declared.
+See routing.

 Complete example